Updated: February 18, 2026

 - Evening: a gentle coolness falling, light fading into constellations.

-Filmmakers have been drawn here since the 1940s—Sedona has been the backdrop for classic Westerns and films like Broken Arrow and 3:10 to Yuma.
+Filmmakers have been drawn here for over a century.
+Since the 1923 silent film The Call of the Canyon, Sedona has hosted over 60 Hollywood productions, including the 1950 classic Broken Arrow and the 1957 version of 3:10 to Yuma..
 But the real magic is how you even start to feel framed by that same cinematic atmosphere.

 Staying here is like stepping into a screenplay where you are both the lead actor and the audience, watching yourself slow down, smile more, notice how your coffee tastes richer when the red cliffs glow outside your window.